Skip to content

 Is It Hard to Get Into Catawba Valley Community College?
 Acceptance Rate & Requirements

 Catawba Valley Community College, located in Hickory, North Carolina, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 35%.
+The graduation rate is roughly 35%.

 Can I Afford It?